Area Status: Closed

 Kelly Dahl is situated in a wooded setting adjacent to the Peak-to-Peak National Scenic Byway and is near the historic mining towns of Nederland, Rollinsville, Central City, and Black Hawk.
 There are 46 sites that will accommodate tents, trailers and RVs.
 Campsites 1 - 20 are first come, first served.
 Reservations for campsites 21 through 46 are accepted a minimum of four days prior to arrival (a maximum of 160 days prior) and cost an additional $10 per reservation by phone or $9 for reservations online.
 Reservations can be made through www.recreation.gov or by calling 1-877-444-6777.

 Picnic tables, fire grates, water, vault toilets, and trash services are provided.
-There are no electrical hook-ups, dump stations, or showers.
+There is no electricity, hook-ups, dump stations, or showers.

 The Rollins Pass Road (Moffat Road) and other four-wheel-drive routes can be found in the area.
 Kelly Dahl is normally full for the weekend by Friday morning so plan to arrive early or consider making a reservation.